wp-plugins/rating-widget/readme.txt

 * New: You can now control flash dependency.

 = 1.2.5 =
-* New: You can now control whether ratings will appear on excerpts or not.
+* New: You can now control whether star ratings will appear on excerpts or not.
 * New: Localized to Bulgarian.
 * New: Localized to Turkish.